Vyral/base-template/_posts/2020-04-03-my-frustrations-with-the-real-estate-industry.md

 ---

 {% include youtube.html %}

-Sometimes I feel like I’m talking to a wall with these videos, but I do want to express some of my frustrations with the real estate industry today.&nbsp;

 **This industry is hard, and I want everyone to know that.** I think with the internet, buyers have access to everything and sort of devalue what we do a little bit.
 I also think it’s hard because a lot of them have unrealistic expectations.
 If you aren’t able to show them a house at the drop of a hat, you could get dropped yourself.&nbsp;